buckbaskin/buckbaskin.github.io/content/small-gears.md

 One of the key elements to replicating the XMods differential is a right angle drive from a longitudinal motor (or revisiting whether or not a longitudinal motor makes sense).
-So far, the right-angle gears haven't come out at a very high quality, in part because they weren't designed with the extrusion width in mind.
+So far, the right-angle gears haven't come out at a high quality, in part because they weren't designed with the extrusion width in mind.
 Another avenue of improvement is reducing the gear reduction required between the drive motor and the differential, which could reduce the number of